AdobeDocs/experience-platform.en/help/edge/identity/overview.md

 ## Retrieving the visitor ID and region ID

 If you want to use the unique visitor ID, use the `getIdentity` command. `getIdentity` returns the existing ECID for the current visitor.
 For first-time visitors who don't have an ECID yet, this command generates a new ECID. `getIdentity` also returns the region ID for the visitor.
-The region ID is the same as the Adobe Audience Manager location hint.
+See the [Adobe Audience Manager User Guide](https://experienceleague.adobe.com/docs/audience-manager/user-guide/api-and-sdk-code/dcs/dcs-api-reference/dcs-regions.html) for more information.

 >[!NOTE]
 >